kmcdermo/CondDBDumperECAL/README.md

-Tools for dumping database objects.
+## Tools for dumping CMS database payloads

 Package contents:
    * a general plugin for dumping several conditions at the same time/run from a given Global Tag, via cmsRun + configuration file.
    * several executables that can be launched with the general syntax of